stephendicerce/organizer/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/stephendicerce/organizer.svg?columns=Ready,In%20Progress,Ready%20for%20Testing,Testing%20in%20Progress&style=plastic )](https://waffle.io/stephendicerce/organizer)

 # Sked
-A cross platform planner/organizer application
+A cross platform planner/organizer application.

+## Note:
+This version of Sked is no longer being supported.
+This version is completely runnable and usable, however Sked v2.0 is being redesigned [here](www.google.com).
+Please check for updates there.